ryanrsun/ryanrsun.github.io/pages/teaching.md

 a 95% confidence interval for this quantity (again, submit your own code, but you can use packages to check your work).
 Finally, plot the Kaplan-Meier curves, perform a log-rank test for difference in survival by treatment, and calculate a hazard ratio for the treatment (you can use existing packages for this last sentence).
+Homework 3 (Email to me any time on Mar 2) - 10.2, 11.1, 11.5<br/>
+Also you are allowed to resubmit any incorrect answers from HW2 to regain lost points.
+If you do this, please make sure you are very clear about what has changed in your resubmission.
+If I am unable to read/understand the changes, I cannot make adjustments.